Jonathan Rosand: Research

 Rosand's research focuses on stroke, brain hemorrhage and brain injury and the application of human genetic variation to reducing their impact.

 Awards and honors

 Rosand's awards include election as Fellow of the American Neurological Association, the American Heart Association, and the Neurocritical Care Society.
 He was the Annual Distinguished Lecturer at the University of Edinburgh’s Neuroscience Day in 2014.
-He serves on the Advisory Council of the Department of Art History and Archaeology, Columbia University.
+He is on the Advisory Council of the Department of Art History and Archaeology, Columbia University.